harleyndavis/database/README.md

 trained in a specific position, and their contact information.
 Also allows for ease of adding/changing information.
 And to be able to add employee evaluations.

-Was developed with a small branch of a event staffing company.
+Was developed with a small branch of a event staffing company in mind.
 As a replacement for keeping track of everything in excel sheets.
 Currently everything is stored in CSV, as it was easy to use as proof of concept.